chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 ---
 Order: 42
 xref: howto-create-extension-package
-Title: How to Create an Extension Package
+Title: How To Create an Extension Package
 Description: A walkthrough creating a Chocolatey extension package
 ---